 The first 20km of the route doubles up as a guide to getting from the airport to the centre start point.
-There will be a meeting point at Piazza Giambattista Bodoni for a beer and pizza+pasta the night before and the start is at the same spot the next morning.
+There will be a meeting point at Piazza Giambattista Bodoni for a beer and pizza+pasta the night before at Pizzeria Restaurant Alla Lettera, then the start is from the same place the next morning.
 However like many points on this route there's an option.
 It's encouraged but not essential to be at the central start - the route passes a town on the way out that's near the airport so the secondary start point there might simplify logistics if your time is limited.
 If you're starting out of town it's good to wait there for the riders starting in central Turin, think of it as a social start, a neutralized first 20km for them and a bit of a lie-in for you.
 Sneaky head starts from either point are to be frowned upon.

 colle delle finestre

 The superbly photogenic Colle delle Finestre is a highlight of this ride.
 It gains 1700m height over 18km and the upper 8km is a dirt road.
 The gradient is consistent as this road was built by the military in the 18th century, apparently they could drag artillery up a 9% gradient.
 The climb changes from narrow wooded roads with switchback after switchback (really - one every 100m or so) over a stream flowing under old stone bridges into a dirt road from heaven for the last handful of kilometres and 700m of climbing.